ravi9/openvino-wiki/BuildingForWindows.md

 - [CMake]\*3.13 or higher
 - Microsoft\* Visual Studio 2019, version 16.8 or later
 - (Optional) Intel® Graphics Driver for Windows* (26.20) [driver package].
-- Python 3.6 or higher for Inference Engine Python API wrapper
+- Python 3.6 or higher for OpenVINO Runtime Python API
+- [Git for Windows*]

 ### Build Steps